 User Environment XenDesktop XenApp

 User-Specific Applications <

 Profile and User Data ~

-Dedicated Virtual Desktop Image Image: A start of the start of
+Dedicated Virtual Desktop Image

-4.2.7.1 XenApp Integration into Dell Wyse Datacenter Architecture
+4.3.7.1 XenApp Integration into Dell EMC VDI Solutions Architecture

 The XenApp servers can exist as physical or virtualized instances of Windows Server 2012 R2.
 A minimum of one, up to a maximum of 10 virtual servers are installed per physical compute host.
 Since XenApp instances are easily added to an existing XenDesktop stack, the only additional components required are: